-Students with a cumulative GPA of 3.30 or higher may elect to write a senior thesis for honors recognition.
+\Students with a cumulative GPA of 3.30 or higher may elect to write a senior thesis for honors recognition.
 "Graduated with Honors" will be noted on their transcript provided they complete the thesis with a grade of B or better.
-Students writing a thesis will complete TNS 401 (Senior Seminar) and TNS 402 (Senior Thesis) during their junior and/or senior year.
+Students writing a thesis will complete TNS 401 (Senior Seminar) and TNS 402 (Senior Thesis) and/or TNS 403 (an optional second semester of writing the Senior Thesis per agreement with the thesis director and TNS major program chair) during their junior and/or senior year.

 All students are required to present a portfolio of their work, containing at least three papers or comparable projects submitted for courses in the major as well as a reflective piece on how the student has integrated the different components of the major.
-One paper or project must be from the Senior Seminar, and another must be from an upperlevel course.
+One paper or project must be from the Senior Seminar, and another must be from an upper-level course.
 The portfolio will be part of the senior seminar, INT/TNS 401.